-For every 1000 women screened with 2D mammography, approximately 100 women will be recalled for additional testing and 2-7 women (depending on the age and risk factors of the woman) will be found to have breast cancer .
+For every 1000 women screened with 2D mammography, approximately 100-120 women will be recalled for additional testing and 2-7 women (depending on the age and risk factors of the woman) will be found to have breast cancer [1, 2].

-Breast cancer incidence increases as women get older: for women in their 40s, cancer detection rates on mammography are closer to 2 per 1000 and “false positive” recalls are 120-140 per 1000.
-With increasing age, cancer detection rates increase and false positive recalls decrease (in part because prior mammograms are available for comparison and in part because breasts are less “busy” as women get older).
+Breast cancer incidence increases as women get older: for women in their 40s, cancer detection rates on mammography are closer to 2 per 1000 and “false positive” recalls (additional testing for findings that do not prove to be cancer) are 120-140 per 1000.
+With increasing age, cancer detection rates increase and false positive recalls decrease (in part because prior mammograms are available for comparison and in part because breasts often become less dense and have a less complex texture as women get older).
 For women over age 75, cancer detection rates average 6-7 per 1000 and false positive recalls average 55-65 per 1000 .

-With any screening method, false positive recalls (for additional testing for findings that do not prove to be cancer) are almost always reduced when prior examinations are available for comparison, i.e. in subsequent or “incident” screening rounds.
+With any screening method, false positive recalls are almost always reduced when prior examinations are available for comparison, i.e. in subsequent or “incident” screening rounds.

-|Ultrasound vs. tomosynthesis||Heterogeneously dense or Extremely dense||2-3 per 1000 more with US [12, 13]||Increase in false positive recalls with USb|
+|Ultrasound after tomosynthesis||Heterogeneously dense or Extremely dense||2-3 per 1000 [15, 16]||Increase in false positive recalls with USe||Unknown||Moderate|

 © DenseBreast-info.org and Dr. Wendie Berg